-In working with others, practitioners are trained to be able to withstand the pressure chamber of fear, hatred, loathing, pride or judgment that clients might use to defend crystallizations of negativity that form around wounding.
-Many therapeutic models cannot go into the heart of negativity because they do not have effective methods for approaching it, confronting and dissolving it.
+In working with others, practitioners are trained to be able to withstand the pressure chamber of fear, hatred, loathing, pride, or judgment that clients might use to defend crystallizations of negativity that form around wounding.
+Many therapeutic models cannot go into the heart of negativity because they do not have effective methods for approaching, confronting, and dissolving it.

 Understanding how to work with fierce compassion provides a very effective tool for moving into the heart of negativity.
 Clients are able to allow the contact or revelation of deeply held negativity because of the supportive yet transformative nature of fierce compassion.
-It is especially effective in revealing the ways clients use their pain – or the constructs they have built around their pain – as a weapon, either against the practitioner or against themselves.
-The ability of fierce compassion to reveal these hidden processes which can be the heart of many imbalances is one of the reasons Depth Hypnosis is such an effective therapeutic model.
+It is especially effective in revealing the ways clients use their pain, or the constructs they have built around their pain, as a weapon, either against the practitioner or against themselves.
+The ability of fierce compassion to reveal these hidden processes that can be at the heart of many imbalances is one of the reasons Depth Hypnosis is such an effective therapeutic model.

-In the modern environment, therapeutic models that do not have this kind of relationship to wounding and do not have tools like fierce compassion to move into this wounding are incomplete.
-They risk failing to recognize the opportunity and the lessons the wound, or the symptoms which cover the wound, have to offer.
-In the vacuum that is created by loss of the demand that clients take full responsibility for their reaction to their situation it is difficult for true healing to occur.
+In the modern environment, therapeutic models that do not have tools like fierce compassion to move into wounding in this way are incomplete.
+They risk failing to recognize the opportunity and the lessons the wound, or the symptoms that cover the wound, have to offer.
+In the vacuum that is created by loss of the demand that clients take full responsibility for their reaction to their situation, it is difficult for true healing to occur.